zzhang82/web422/graded-work.md

 We don't do make-up or replacement tests, for a number of reasons, including the following:

-* Tests are designed, in part, to force you to prepare for class before you walk into the room.
+* Tests are designed, in part, to encourage you to prepare for class before you walk into the room.
 Doing a test after the class has happened just doesn't make sense.

 * Your lowest two test results are discarded before your final grade is calculated, so missing a test does not affect your final grade.